© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 In to Filter signal is plugged into the old 6.5mm mono Mix In socket,

 on the left of the rear panel.
-There is an option (see below) for a three position toggleswitch to control this signal.
+There is an option (see below) for a three position toggle-switch to

 The optional 32 bank memory system enables switching between banks while a pattern is playing.
 So the sequencer reads the next note from the same pattern number in the new bank.
 This enables much more interesting and unexpected results than are obtainable by having the sequence change from one pattern to another, which it only does at the end of each pattern.